 Not everything involved with diplomacy is dealing with a downer situation.
 Sometimes you can use diplomacy to heighten the delivery of good news or celebrate a momentous occasion.
 Use the following phrases to add even more fun and flair to any positive situation.

-Too direct: We met our KPIs this week.
+Direct: We met our KPIs this week.
 Good job, team.
 Do even better next week.

 Diplomatic: Wow, look at those numbers, people!
-You have earned a pat on the back this week!
+You have earned a pat on the back this week.
 Let’s knock it out of the park again next week!

-Too direct: We have upgraded you to a luxury suite.
+Direct: We have upgraded you to a luxury suite.
 You’re really lucky, you know?

 Diplomatic: Good news!
 We were just able to upgrade you to a luxury suite.
-Please enjoy your stay!
+Please enjoy your stay.

-Diplomatic: Congratulations on your upcoming wedding!
+Diplomatic: Congratulations on your upcoming wedding.
 I know you’ve been looking forward to this for a long time, and it’s worth the wait when you finally find the right person.
-I hope you two are very happy together!
+I hope you two are very happy together.

 Beyond diplomatic phrases – a few words about the 7-38-55 rule